-5. Stop doing repetitive tasks and start automating it.
+5. Stop doing repetitive tasks and start automating.

-According to a research study conducted by Tethys Solutions, A team of 5 people who spent 3%, 20%, 25%, 30% and 70% of their time on repetitive tasks respectively reduced this time to 3%, 10%, 15%, 15% and 10% after 2 months of enhancing their productivity.
+According to a research study conducted by Tethys Solutions, a team of five people who spent 3 percent, 20 percent, 25 percent, 30 percent and 70 percent of their time on repetitive tasks, respectively, reduced their time spent to 3 percent, 10 percent, 15 percent, 15 percent and 10 percent after two months of working to enhance their productivity.

 A week ago, I spent 15 minutes writing a basic Python program.
-The idea was to generate content from the data, which I pulled from Twitter API using a Ruby bot, and use Hootsuite to bulk schedule them.
-While it used to take me an entire day to accomplish, it now takes me less than 5 minutes.
-Nowadays, whenever I do something repetitively (more than 5 times), I would ask myself if I can find a program to do it for me.
+The idea was to generate content from the data, which I pulled from Twitter API using a Ruby bot, and then using Hootsuite to bulk schedule the content.
+While this task used to take me an entire day to accomplish, it now takes me less than five minutes thanks to automation.
+Nowadays, whenever I find that I’ve done something more than five times, I ask myself if I can find a program to automate it for me.

-You don’t have to be a coder to able to automate your repetitive tasks.
+You don’t have to be able to code to automate your repetitive tasks.
 It’s nice to have the skills or the resources, but it’s not a requirement.
 If you cannot build it, buy it.

 People often forget that time is money.
 People usually do things manually because it’s easy and requires almost no research.
-It is manageable to moderate 30 images on Instagram for your user-generated campaign.
-But if you have to manage 30 000 photos and videos from 5 different platforms, you need a good digital asset management software.
-At Filemobile, we help people to solve that problem generate even more user-generated content.
-Just like managing rich media, you can easily purchase a software to solve almost all of your problem on the internet.
+It’s manageable to moderate 30 images on Instagram for your user-generated campaign.
+But if you have to manage 30,000 photos and videos from five different platforms, you need a good digital asset management software.
+At Filemobile, we help people solve that problem and generate even more user-generated content.
+Just like managing rich media, you can easily purchase a software to solve almost all of your problems on the internet.